patrontheo/PCSC-Eigenvalue-problems/README.md

 check the convergence of the algorithm will be set to `1e-5`:
 `./main --filename mat.csv --method inversepower --shift 5.4 --error 1e-5`

+### Type of file parsing
+In order to choose which loader class to use to load the input matrix, the given filename
+extension is parsed from the filename and the appropriate loader is chosen depending on
+the extension provided.
+Here, we implemented only a CSV loader, so the program will
+return an error code 1 if a different format is provided.
+The program is easily adaptable
+to add another loader.

+### Output
+The computed eigenvalue(s) are written in the `data/eigenvalues.csv` file.

 ## Flow of program